-DARE (Disability Arts: Redefining Empowerment), the British Council's flagship disability arts project from 2019 to 2024 aimed to build understanding and confidence amongst the disability and the arts sector in Bangladesh.
-It also aimed to dispel the social stigma associated with disability, and build an accessible bridge between arts, disability and society.
-The project focused on developing the capacity of artists and persons with disability through a series of training and capacity development programmes in partnership with Dhaka Theatre, artists and arts organisations from Bangladesh and the UK.
+DARE (Disability Arts: Redefining Empowerment), the British Council's flagship disability arts project from 2019 to 2024, aimed to build understanding and confidence amongst the disability and the arts sector in Bangladesh.
+It also aimed to dispel the social stigma associated with disability and build an accessible bridge between the arts, disability, and society.
+The project focused on developing the capacity of artists and persons with disabilities through a series of training and capacity development programmes in partnership with Dhaka Theatre, artists and arts organisations from Bangladesh and the UK.

-DARE was launched in the end of 2019 in partnership with Dhaka Theatre and Institute of Informatics and Development (IID).
-The launching event in December 2019, titled 'Inclusive Arts: Exploring Disability Arts in Bangladesh', featured effective dialogue in the discourse, and representatives from different sectors with over a hundred people from government and non-government organisations, corporate entities, and key figures from arts and disability sector.
+DARE was launched at the end of 2019 in partnership with Dhaka Theatre and the Institute of Informatics and Development (IID).
+The launching event in December 2019, titled 'Inclusive Arts: Exploring Disability Arts in Bangladesh', featured effective dialogue in the discourse and representatives from different sectors with over a hundred people from government and non-government organisations, corporate entities, and key figures from the arts and disability sector.

 More on Inclusive Arts: Exploring Disability Arts in Bangladesh